-Skepticism abounded back in 2013, when Anokiwave pivoted away from serving as a design services house for millimeter-wave (mmWave) applications, and embarked on a course to develop and sell silicon-based mmWave ICs for RF front ends and control of active antennas in 5G, radar, and satcom applications.
+Skepticism abounded back in 2013, when Anokiwave pivoted away from serving as a design services house for millimeter-wave (mmW) applications and embarked on a course to develop and sell silicon-based mmW ICs for RF front ends and control of active antennas in 5G, radar, and satcom applications.

 “ICs made from silicon for use at millimeter-wave frequencies?
 Not likely!” said some.
 “Phased array antennas in consumer electronics?
 That’s science fiction,” said others.
 “A risky business gamble that will surely fail,” went the refrain.

 But Anokiwave didn’t see things that way.
 Instead, what co-founder and Chairman Nitin Jain and a new management team led by CEO Robert Donahue and Chief Systems Architect David Corman did see, was the coming unprecedented demand for more bandwidth at higher frequencies and the opportunity to capitalize on it by taking advantage of the relentless advances being made in highly cost-effective silicon IC technology.

 Today, as Anokiwave celebrates the 20th anniversary of its founding, and with millions of ICs having been shipped in collaboration with our semiconductor foundry partners, that strategy has been proven correct.
 The 5G market is developing more quickly than anyone expected, and satcom infrastructure opportunities have blossomed as well, driven by traditional satellite communications companies and others who are scrambling to offer data services in the licensed Ku and K/Ka bands.
 Meanwhile, the capabilities and performance of silicon ICs have advanced by leaps and bounds.